rewiring-nz/household-model/METHODOLOGY.md

 ## Occupancy

-The energy needs of the household have been scaled from the NZ averages based on occupancy ratios from the [Australian Energy Regulator Electricity and Gas consumption benchmarks for residential customers 2020 study](https://www.aer.gov.au/industry/registers/resources/guidelines/electricity-and-gas-consumption-benchmarks-residential-customers-2020).
+Household energy needs scale non-linearly based on occupancy.
+For example, a 1-bedroom apartment with two people living in it does not have twice the energy consumption as one person living in it.
+The ratio is likely to be lower, as some of the energy needs are shared (e.g. heating the living room, cooking 1 meal that is shared).
+We have used ratios from the [Australian Energy Regulator Electricity and Gas consumption benchmarks for residential customers 2020 study](https://www.aer.gov.au/industry/registers/resources/guidelines/electricity-and-gas-consumption-benchmarks-residential-customers-2020) to scale the energy consumption of a household based on its occupancy, from the NZ averages.

 We used the numbers for climate zone 6 (Mild temperate, such as urban Melbourne, Adelaide Hills, Ulladulla; [see Table 1 on page 15](https://www.aer.gov.au/system/files/Residential%20energy%20consumption%20benchmarks%20-%209%20December%202020_0.pdf)).
 Using the spreadsheet of [Frontier Economics - Simple electricity and gas benchmarks - From June 2021](https://www.aer.gov.au/documents/frontier-economics-simple-electricity-and-gas-benchmarks-june-2021) and taking an average across all states and seasons, we found the following electricity consumption and ratios.